Name: Steph Schmidt

 Coach normally acted gruff yet I couldn’t believe how cold he acted on the trip to the ER.
 After that lie to my face he didn’t say much.
 The only noise from him at first was his hand as it tapped the wheel at red lights.
 “You’re not feeling light headed right?”

 “Good, let’s avoid fainting today if you can manage.”
 Coach smiled again.

 “And nausea, speak up if you feel like upchucking from the pain.”

-Nothing would have made me happier than to throw up on his precious car right then.
-But I didn’t.
+Nothing would have made me happier than to throw up in his precious car.
+I didn’t rather I couldn’t.
 Instead I let my anger block out the constant ache whenever I tried to grip out of reflex.
 Did Coach honestly think I’d decided this morning I wanted to be done with golf?

 “Ow!”
 I jerked my hand when Doctor-Nurse-Dude jabbed his thumb into the space between my thumb and index finger.